-- 1. It is not the aim of this guidance to be prescriptive but rather to offer a flexible formula which can be followed and adapted as required by the circumstances of each case.
-However, any significant departure from the procedure should be noted on the case file by the Clerk outlining the reasons for the departure. - 2.
-A Tribunal panel will be assisted by a professional Clerk who can advise on practice, procedure and substantive issues of law.
-(The role of the Clerk is explored in the next section of the Consolidated Practice Statement). - 3.
-The setup of the hearing and the opening statements will be made by the Clerk before the hearing of the case(s) is handed over to the Chairman. - 4.
-The Chairman directs the course of the hearing, making sure that the parties have adequate opportunity to put their relevant and admissible arguments to the panel.
-The Chairman may stop a presentation that has moved away from relevant matters and direct the party to concentrate on the issues in dispute in the case; this includes where a party has provided an estimated time to present their case and has overrun.
-Time management is an important part of the hearing process. - 5.
-The Chairman will deal tactfully with repetitive or irrelevant argument by politely explaining to the party why it does not need to be heard, in line with the overriding objective of dealing with cases justly. - 6.
-The panel can only consider the evidence submitted in accordance with the Tribunal's Directions when making a decision in a case unless additional evidence and/or argument has been allowed. - 7.
-The strict rules of evidence do not apply to the Tribunal, and it is up to the panel to consider what is presented to them and give such weight to it as they consider appropriate.
+- It is not the aim of this guidance to be prescriptive but rather to offer a flexible formula which can be followed and adapted as required by the circumstances of each case.
+However, any significant departure from the procedure should be noted on the case file by the Hearing Clerk outlining the reasons for the departure. - 2) A tribunal panel will be assisted by a professional Clerk who advises on procedure and substantive issues of rating law and practice.
+(The role of the Clerk is explored in the next section of the Consolidated Practice Statement). - 3) The setup of the hearing and the opening statements will be made by the Clerk before the hearing of the case(s) is handed over to the Presiding Senior Member. - 4) The Presiding Senior Member directs the course of the hearing, making sure that the parties have adequate opportunity to put their relevant and admissible arguments to the panel.
+The Presiding Senior Member may stop a presentation that has moved away from relevant matters and direct the party to concentrate on the issues in dispute in the case; this includes where a party has provided an estimated time to present their case and has overrun.
+Time management is an important part of the hearing process. - 5) The Presiding Senior Member will deal tactfully with repetitive or irrelevant argument by politely explaining to the party why it does not need to be heard, in line with the overriding objective of dealing with cases justly. - 6) The panel can only consider the evidence submitted in accordance with the Tribunal's Directions when making a decision in a case unless additional evidence and/or argument has been allowed.

-- 8. Evidence is not given on oath and there is no power to administer one. - 9.
-There is no power for the Tribunal to award costs.
+- 7) The strict rules of evidence do not apply to the Tribunal, and it is up to the panel to consider what is presented to them and give such weight to it as they consider appropriate. - 8) Evidence is not given on oath and there is no power to administer one. - 9) There is no power for the Tribunal to award costs.